 Dangerous currents on the Great Lakes – know how to save your life

-During Beach Hazards Awareness Week, learn how to save yourself if you are ever caught in a rip or channel current.
+Enjoy the Great Lakes, but also learn how to save yourself if you are ever caught in a rip or channel current.

 Channel currents and rip currents are dangerous currents that are found in the Great Lakes.
 Rip and channel currents are often incorrectly referred to as undertows, but rip and channel currents do not pull a person under the water.
 Rip currents can pull a swimmer away from the shore; channel currents move people parallel to the shore.
 Depending on the weather conditions and land formations, rip currents typically flow perpendicular (at a right angle) from the shore toward the lake.
 Channel currents generally flow parallel to the shore.
 The currents become dangerous when swimmers try to fight against them, become tired and then often panic.